JustinTArthur/ddbcereal/docs/usage.rst

    :param bool allow_inexact: Whether to allow conversion to a Python number
       that won't exactly convey the value stored in DynamoDB (e.g. rounding of significant digits is required).
-Deserializing numbers to floats is only possible when this is enabled.
+Deserializing numbers to ``float``\ s is only possible when this is enabled.

    :param bool raw_transport: Indicates to deserialize values to be transported
       without additional processing.
 Bytes will be transported as Base 64